vmware/vcf-security-and-compliance-guidelines/threat-resources/BRICKSTORM/README.md

 ### How Attackers Reach vCenter

 Attackers don't break directly into VMware infrastructure.
-They first compromise other systems (websites, VPNs, or steal passwords), then work their way toward vCenter.
+They first compromise other systems (websites, VPN appliances) or steal passwords, then work their way toward vCenter.

 ```
 Step 1: Break In                     Step 2: Move Inward           Step 3: Target